light-ski/turborepo-remix-template/README.md

-# Turborepo, Remix, Bolt (Slack) Monorepo Template
+# Turborepo, Remix, Drizzle ORM, Bolt (Slack) Monorepo Template

-This is a template of a monorepo that runs a Remix app and a Slack (Bolt JS) app, sharing internal packages (including Prisma), all managed by Turborepo, all in Typescript.
+This is a template of a monorepo that runs a Remix app and a Slack (Bolt JS) app, sharing internal packages (including Drizzle ORM), all managed by Turborepo, all in Typescript.
 I ran into some issues setting this up for Lightski, so I'm open-sourcing this template for others that want to run a similar setup.
 This template provides the following:

 1. A Remix app managed by Turborepo, importing internal packages, using Typescript and Tailwind, with watch paths and packages properly transpiled
 1. A Slack ([Bolt JS](https://slack.dev/bolt-js/tutorial/getting-started)) app managed by Turborepo, importing internal packages
 1. Internal packages in a ES Module and Typescript format instead of CJS, ensuring that stack traces surfaced in these internal packages as they're used in the apps appear with proper line numbers tying them back to the Typescript files (not the compiled Javascript ones).
 This is not a feature that exists in the official Turborepo examples that provides a significant ergonomic improvement
-1. A Prisma internal package that's properly compiled and loaded in both apps (Remix and Bolt).
-Note that Prisma is no longer my recommended ORM due to its lack of joins; I'll be using Drizzle ORM in future iterations of this template instead.
+1. A Drizzle ORM internal package that's properly compiled and loaded in the Remix app.
 1. Shared ESLint and TSConfig files across all packages
 1. Deployment instructions for both the Remix and Bolt JS apps on [Fly](fly.io), since the default instructions didn't work out-of-the-box
 1. Prettier setup across the entire repo
 1. Typescript/formatting checks using [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) on every commit
-1. Pre-set `DIRECT_URL` in addition to `DATABASE_URL` for DB connection pooling (implemented how Supabase recommends you implement it)
+1. Pre-set `DIRECT_URL` in addition to `DATABASE_URL` for DB connection pooling (implemented how Supabase recommends you implement it, though you might not need it for Drizzle ORM)

 This template is built for Lightski, so if you want to use it for your own team, make sure to replace `lightski` everywhere in this codebase with your own app name.